Subject (Course): International Trade and Doing Business in Cameroon. Douala

 - To develop a business plan for the Cameroonian Market

-Sample of the subject - Doing Business in Cameroon:
+Sample of the subject - Foreign Trade and Doing Business in Cameroon:

 EENI Professor from Cameroon: